pág. 8796

 with the ai and press the button.
 The Mr Einstein get close and said "use the ai" and the button didn't

 work.
-The Mr. Einstein gift to the students other problem and the kids resolve the problem an
+The Mr. Einstein gift to the students other problem and the kids resolve the problem and have a

 button caused fear and surprise.
 The scenario of the story is ordinary: it talks only about the mysterious